msjimc/RunningWindowsProgramsOnLinux/freeBSD.md

 > pkg install wine-mono

-Once these have been installed wine can be installed using:
+Once these have been installed, Wine can be installed using:

 > pkg install wine